RaziGani/aws-saa-c03-journey/Day-02.md

 Action: This specifies what operations are being controlled, like reading from a bucket or launching an instance.
 Resource: This defines which specific resource (or resources) the action applies to, like a particular S3 bucket or EC2 instance.
 Condition: This adds extra rules or filters, like only allowing access at certain times or from certain IP addresses.
 Principal: This tells who the policy applies to, such as a user, role, or service trying to access something.
+Principal appears in policies attached to RESOURCES (like S3 bucket policies, role trust policies), not in policies attached to identities (like the ones we wrote today).

 **Explicit Deny > Explicit Allow > Default Deny**